bricaud/graphexp/README.md

 When appearing for the first time the nodes will be positioned following a force layout.
 Drag and drop can be used to pin them in a particular position.
 Once dragged the nodes will stay at their position.
 Drag and drop is allowed only for the nodes on the active layer (most recent layer) with no connection with nodes in other layers.
 See "Visualization concepts" section for more information on the layers.

 ### Querying the graphDB
-In the top bar, you can search the graphDB to display particular nodes.
+In the top bar, you can search the graphDB to display a particular node or group of nodes.

-* The box `Enter a label` allows you to display all the nodes with a particular label.
+* The box `Node label` allows to filter nodes with a particular label during the search.
-* The box `Enter a field`, in combination with the `Enter a keyword/value` box, allows to find nodes with a particular keyword or value in their properties (fields are node properties).
+* The box `Node property`, in combination with the `Property value` box, allows to find nodes with a particular keyword or value in their properties.
 The `Type of search` allows for a perfect (equals) or partial match (Contains). *Note that the 'contains' option will only work with Janusgraph*.
 * The box `Traverse by edge` acts directly in the interactive visualization.
 If an edge label is entered in the box, clicking on a node will only display its neighbors connected with that type of edge label.
 * The `Results limit` is here to avoid overwhelming the visualization.
 It fixes the maximal le number of nodes to display per query.
 * If `Freeze exploration` is ticked, the graph displayed will stay the same even if nodes are clicked on.
 It is useful when you just need to display the node properties.
-* `Number of layers` is explained below in the "Visualization concepts" section.
+* `Number of layers` is explained below in the "Visualization concept" section.

+Note that the input is case-sensitive.

 ## Visualization concept